wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 ## Configuration area

-The Wallarm Sidecar proxy solution can be configured globally and on a per-application pod basis.
+The Wallarm Sidecar proxy solution is based on the standard Kubernetes components, thus the solution configuration is largely similar to the Kubernetes stack configuration.
+You can configure the Wallarm Sidecar proxy solution globally via `values.yaml` and on a per-application pod basis via annotations.

 ### Global settings